 Keyword Required?
-Default Description StripeSize No 8 (for ServeRAID 4H, 4Mx, 4Lx, 5i, 6i, 6i+, 6M, and 7k) 64 (for ServeRAID 7t, 8i, 7e-SCSI, 7e-SATA, 8e-SATA, 8e-SAS and LIS-IDEal-RAID) 32 (for ServeRAID 7e-SATA) Specifies the stripe-unit size in KB that the controller should use for its arrays.
-See "StripeSize" on page 112 for additional information.
+Default Description Policy.name Yes None This header designates the start of a new policy.
+See "Policy.name" on page 125 for additional information.
+AppliesTo. n Yes None Use this parameter to describe when the current policy should be chosen to configure the RAID controllers.
+See "AppliesTo.n" on page 125 for additional information.
+ReadAhead No ADAPTIVE (for ServeRAID 4H, 4MX, 4Lx, 5i, 6i, 6i+, 6M, and 7k) ON (for ServeRAID-7t and 8i, 8k, and 8k-l) Specifies the read ahead setting that should be applied to the RAID controller.
+See "ReadAhead" on page 126 for additional information.
+RebuildRate No HIGH Specifies the rebuild rate that should be applied to the RAID controller.
+See "RebuildRate" on page 127 for additional information.
+StripeSize No 8 (for ServeRAID 4H, 4Mx, 4Lx, 5i, 6i, 6i+, 6M, and 7k) 64 (for ServeRAID-7t, 8i, 8k, 8k-l, 7e-SCSI, 7e-SATA, 8e-SATA, 8e-SAS and LIS-IDEal-RAID) Specifies the stripe-unit size in KB that the controller should use for its arrays.
+See "StripeSize" on page 127 for additional information.
 Array_Mode No AUTO Defines the array-creation policy to use when selecting physical disk drives to include in an array.
-See "Array_Mode" on page 112 for additional information.
-Array_Defaults No 0%:1 for ServeRAID-8e-SATA and 8e-SAS, LSI-SCSI-RAID when at least 3 drives are available 0%:1 for ServeRAID-4H, 4Mx, 4Lx, 5i, 6i, 6i+, 6M, and 7k, when one or more arrays has 4 or more physical drives 0%:0 for all other cases Defines the default values to use for the variance and number of hot-spare drives when AUT0 is specified for Array_Mode.
-See "Array_Defaults" on page 113 for additional information.
-Array.letter No None Lets you specify exactly how many arrays are created and the exact physical drives that you would like in each array.
-See "Array. letter " on page 113 for additional information.
-Hotspares No None Defines a list of specific physical drives to designate as hot-spare drives.
-See "Hotspares" on page 114 for additional information.
-Logical_Mode No AUTO Defines the logical-drive creation policy to use when creating logical drives.
-See "Logical_Mode" on page 114 for additional information.
-Logical_Defaults No FILL:AUTO:AUTO Defines the default logical drive settings that should be used when creating logical drives.
-See "Logical_Defaults" on page 115 for additional information.
+See "Array_Mode" on page 127 for additional information.
+Array_Defaults No 0%:1 for ServeRAID-8e-SATA and 8e-SAS, LSI-SCSI-RAID when at least 3 drives are available 0%:1 for ServeRAID-4H, 4Mx, 4Lx, 5i, 6i, 6i+, 6M, and 7k, when one or more arrays has 4 or more physical drives 0%:0 for all other cases Defines the default values to use for the variance and number of hot-spare drives when AUTO is specified for Array_Mode.
+See "Array_Defaults" on page 127 for additional information.

-Table 19.
+Table 24.
 Policy file parameters (continued)